marianesfg/windows-uwp.pt-br/windows-apps-src/monetize/html-and-javascript-troubleshooting-guide.md

     </head>
     ```

-3. Verifique a ID do aplicativo e a ID de unidade publicitária.
-Esses IDs devem coincidir com a ID do aplicativo e a ID da unidade de anúncio que você obteve no Partner Center.
-Para obter mais informações, consulte [Configurar unidades de anúncios em seu aplicativo](set-up-ad-units-in-your-app.md#live-ad-units).
+3. Verifique a ID do aplicativo e a ID da unidade de anúncio.
+Essas IDs devem corresponder a ID do aplicativo e a ID de unidade do ad que você obteve no Partner Center.
+Para obter mais informações, consulte [Configurar unidades de anúncio no aplicativo](set-up-ad-units-in-your-app.md#live-ad-units).

     > [!div class="tabbedCodeSnippets"]
     ``` html